benstill/codepact-tutorials/markdown-template-tutorial.md

 To create a variable in a markdown template, all you need to do is write words {{like this}} in the clause text (use two curly braces on either side).

-When you open the document on the CodePact interface, you'll then have the ability to insert text.
-Here's what it looks like.

 ```markdown
 ## Topic Heading